gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.1/OperatorsSZ.md

 #### Examples:
 ```

-list&lt;geometry> var0 <- to_squares(self, 10, true); // var0 equals the list of 10 squares corresponding to the discretization into squares of the geometry of the agent applying the operator.
+list<geometry> var0 <- to_squares(self, 10, true); // var0 equals the list of 10 squares corresponding to the discretization into squares of the geometry of the agent applying the operator.
 The squares overlapping the border of the geometry are kept
-list&lt;geometry> var1 <- to_squares(self, 10, true, 0.99); // var1 equals the list of 10 squares corresponding to the discretization into squares of the geometry of the agent applying the operator.
+list<geometry> var1 <- to_squares(self, 10, true, 0.99); // var1 equals the list of 10 squares corresponding to the discretization into squares of the geometry of the agent applying the operator.
 The squares overlapping the border of the geometry are kept
-list&lt;geometry> var2 <- to_squares(self, 10.0, true); // var2 equals the list of squares of side size 10.0 corresponding to the discretization into squares of the geometry of the agent applying the operator.
+list<geometry> var2 <- to_squares(self, 10.0, true); // var2 equals the list of squares of side size 10.0 corresponding to the discretization into squares of the geometry of the agent applying the operator.
 The squares overlapping the border of the geometry are kept

 ```